A White Bison Calf Brings Many to Small Goshen Farm

 "I was surprised.
 But I knew the significance of him in the Native American culture so it was pretty exciting to see him."

-A white bison isn's just very rare.
+A white bison isn't just very rare.
 Fay says to Native Americans, it's sacred.

 "It's basically their god.
 It's a great symbol.
 The Buffalo woman came into their camps and showed them how to do things.
 And she turned into a white calf when she left so to them, it's like the second coming of Christ.
 So it makes it very exciting."

-Since the calf's arrival, Fay has been busy fielding media calls and getting the farm ready for more than one thousand visitiors, many of them tribal members who are travelling to Connecticut from as far as South Dakota for the calf's naming ceremony.
+Since the calf's arrival, Fay has been busy fielding media calls and getting the farm ready for more than one thousand visitors, many of them tribal members who are traveling to Connecticut from as far as South Dakota for the calf's naming ceremony.